-Explore the North Island.
+Explore the very best of the North Island with the Big North Pass.
 See the Pacific Ocean and the Tasman Sea collide in the far North.
-Immerse yourself in local Maori culture.
-Hop around some of the best beaches New Zealand has to offer, get off the beaten track, and conquer the Tongariro Crossing!
+Immerse yourself in local Maori culture and hop around some of the best beaches New Zealand has to offer.

 This is a loop pass, which means you can start and finish anywhere but Auckland is the most popular start location for this pass.